Islam in Australia: 21st century

 By the beginning of the 21st-century, Muslims from more than sixty countries had settled in Australia.
-While a very large number of them come from Bosnia, Turkey, and Lebanon, there are Muslims from Indonesia, Malaysia, Iran, Fiji, Albania, Sudan, Somalia, Egypt, the Palestinian territories, Iraq, Afghanistan, Pakistan and Bangladesh, among others.
+While a very large number of them come from Bosnia, Turkey, and Lebanon, there are Muslims from Indonesia, India, Malaysia, Iran, Fiji, Albania, Sudan, Somalia, Egypt, the Palestinian territories, Iraq, Afghanistan, Pakistan and Bangladesh, among others.
 At the time of the 2011 census, 476,000 Australians (representing 2.2 percent of the population) reported Islam as their religion.

 On a few occasions in the 2000s and 2010s, tensions have flared between Australian Muslims and the general population.
 The Sydney gang rapes formed a much-reported set of incidents in 2000; a group of Lebanese men sexually assaulted non-Muslim women.
 In 2005, tensions between Muslims and non-Muslims in the Cronulla area of Sydney led to violent rioting; the incident resulted in mass arrests and criminal prosecution.
 In 2012, Muslims protesting in central Sydney against Innocence of Muslims, an anti-Islam film trailer, resulted in rioting.
 There was an increase in anti-Muslim sentiment in the aftermath of the Sydney hostage crisis on 15–16 December 2014, including a threat made against a mosque in Sydney.
 However, the Muslim community also received support from the Australian public through a social media campaign.

 The founding president of the Australian Federation of Islamic Councils has said that with moderate Muslims being sidelined by those promoting more fundamentalist views, there is a need to be more careful in regard to potential Australian immigrants.
 Keysar Trad has said moderate Muslims need to take back control.

 An article in The Australian in May 2015 opined, "Most Muslims want the peace and prosperity that comes from an Islam that coexists with modernity; it is a fanatical fringe that seeks to impose a fabricated medieval Islam".
 It describes Dr Jamal Rifi as a brave insider who is working to assist "the cause of good Muslims who are struggling for the soul of Islam".

-Islamic denominations in Australia
+Islamic denominations

 Most Australian Muslims are Sunni, with Shia, Sufi and Ahmadiyya as minorities.